terrortylor/ansible_dev_machine_setup/README.md

 Create a hosts file.
 There is an example host file called **hosts.example**.
 Copy this to **/etc/ansible/hosts** or use the **-i** flag to indicate where the hosts file is.

 # Configuration Management
+There are two playbooks:
+* dev_mac.yml
+* dev_ubuntu.yml

+Use the relevant playbook...

 Run the ansible playbook:
 ```
 ansible-playbook dev_mac.yml -K